-Is It Safe to Travel Mexico by Van?
+Is It Safe to Drive Through Mexico?

-Is it safe to drive through Mexico?
 It’s one of the questions we are most frequently asked about our van life experiences and destinations.

 As you make your way south through Mexico, there is a marked change in geography, food, and culture.
 The influence of indigenous culture becomes more and more noticeable.
 And, as it does, the influence of the United States wanes, as Walmarts and Burger Kings seemed to become fewer and further between.
 You also start to become aware that the southern states have less money than the north.